Review by Frank Plowright

 Siegel seems to have segmented Superman’s stories, as Superman is far more likely to acknowledge World War II and the fantastic in his own title, while Action Comics continued to feature crime-driven morality plays.
 They’re generally well constructed, but time has taken its toll, and modern readers are best advised to read no more than a few at a time.

 These stories can also be found in paperback, but you’ll to pick up Superman Chronicles 6-10.
-Alternatively they’re spread over volumes four and five of Superman: The Golden Age, and in hardcover in the second Superman: The Golden Age Omnibus.
+Alternatively they’re found in Volume Four and Volume Five of Superman: The Golden Age, and in hardcover in the second Superman: The Golden Age Omnibus.